 Since 1908, the voters have not turned out to show such vigilance as they have shown in the 2020 Presidential election.
 According to the data from US Elections Project, more than 91 million voters out of the eligible 150 million have already submitted their votes ahead of the official polling day of 3rd November.
 In Texas, one of the red states, the level of voting has already surpassed 100% of the total turnout in the 2016 Presidential election.

 2020 Presidential Election During a Pandemic

 This unprecedented voter turnout has caused multiple difficulties for polling agencies.
-One of the reasons for this huge early voting is due to the COVID-19 pandemic as most of the ballots are received through mails.
+One of the reasons for this huge early voting is due to the COVID-19 pandemic as most of the ballots are received through the mail.
 The election officials have to attend to both, in-person voters and the ones who send their votes through United States Postal Service (USPS).

-From unapproved signatures to the unwarranted names written on the ballots, many mail-in votes already seem redundant of their authenticity.
+From unapproved signatures to the unwarranted names written on the ballots, many mail-in votes already seem redundant in their authenticity.
 Although checks and balances are in place by the election officials, the chances of voter suppression by political parties and foreign interference, as was the major contender in the 2016 election, in ballots are still on the table.